 Maybe you’re saving money for a down payment on a home, or perhaps you’re planning a trip to France to see, once and for all, just how many croissants you can eat in one day.

 But where are you going to put that cash as you sock it away?
 After all, you probably want to earn interest on that money while you’re waiting to use it.

-That’s where interest bearing accounts can come into play.
-There are actually a few types of interest bearing accounts to choose from, and they have differences in terms of ease of access to your cash, the annual percentage yields (APY) offered, fees, and terms.
+That’s where interest-bearing accounts can come into play.
+There are actually many different types of interest-bearing accounts to choose from, and they all have differences in terms of ease of access to your cash, the annual percentage yields (APY) offered fees, and terms.

 Basic Checking and Savings Accounts

 A checking account usually has very low monthly account fees or no monthly account fees.
 It allows you to write checks and get an ATM card or debit card.
 You might get access to online and mobile banking apps so that you can mobile deposit money and pay your bills.